VandiKond/ConsoleBar/README.md

 ## Error types

-### Coffe errors
+### Coffee errors

-- TDS : cant add two different syrops (two different syrops)
+- TDS : cant add two different syrups (two different syrups)
     - indicates that you can't mix two sirops

-- NEC : not enougth coffe
+- NEC : not enough coffee
     - indicates that you can't have zero or negative amount of coffee

-### Syrop errors
+### Syrup errors

-- UST : unknown syrop type
+- UST : unknown syrup type
-    - indicates, that the program dosen't know the syrop type
+    - indicates, that the program doesn't know the syrup type

 ## Other

-- actualy there are other more tyny methods that i haven't managed
+- actually there are other more methods that i haven't managed

 - In some time i would talk about the created functionality :B